krzbanas/IAEA-2022/README.md

 # IAEA-2022

-This is the repository with the educational, supplementary materials for the two lectures at Workshop "Advanced Training Course on Characterization, Dating and Data Interpretation of Natural Heritage Materials and Objects with Accelerator-Based and Complementary Analytical Techniques"
+This is the repository with the educational, supplementary materials for the two lectures at Workshop **Advanced Training Course on Characterization, Dating and Data Interpretation of Natural Heritage Materials and Objects with Accelerator-Based and Complementary Analytical Techniques**
 17-21 October 2022, from 2-6 pm every day (Vienna time).